 "We have to be careful about who controls these very powerful AI systems." - Yoshua Bengio, AI pioneer

-Evaluating the initial investment
+Evaluating investment

 Expert C Paul Wazzan suggests Musk is entitled to a portion of the valuation.
-This claim stems from his 38 million dollar investment in 2015.
+This claim stems from his $ 38 million investment in 2015.
 Lawyers argue gains are much larger than his initial contributions because the startup's value has soared.

-Response from the defendants
+Response from defendants

-Evolution of the partnership
+Evolution of partnership

 Musk left the board in 2018 before starting his own company.
 Friction grew after OpenAI gave Microsoft a major stake.
 This transition allowed the software giant to back for-profit operations while keeping the original nonprofit arm in control of the startup.

-Preparing for the courtroom
+Preparing for court

 A judge rejected a bid to avoid a jury trial.
-The case is set for Oakland, California, in late April.
+The case is set for Oakland, California, in late April 2026.
 This trial will determine if the organization abandoned its founding roots and defrauded its founders during its transition to a commercial giant.

 Summary